 Arizona's rail investment program comprises a handful of projects.
-Other than the Class I railroads, which have historically The proscription on the state investing in privately owned assets has somewhat constrained rail investment in the state.
-While the two major railroads, BNSF and UPRR, have invested in their transcontinental lines, the short line railroads have less so, a trend that is likely to continue.
+The proscription on the state investing in privately owned assets has somewhat constrained rail investment in the state.
+While the two major railroads, BNSF and UPRR, have invested in their transcontinental lines, the short line railroads have less so, a trend that could continue.